 Others really want permission to not write, so they'll ask some other writer the same ardent, sincere, heartfelt question (and ignore that writer as well when they give the same advice).
-They will do this over and over and over and basically shop this question around until they finally solicit the answer they want–someone who says some version of "You don't have to write every day."
+They will do this over and over and over and basically shop this question around until they finally illicit the answer they want–someone who says some version of "You don't have to write every day."

 Oh thank GOODNESS!
 Permission!

-For my part stepping into this morass of folks who ask my advice about how to "make it," but get mad when I answer them, I have to admit that it takes some thinking to understand exactly why someone who expresses undying love for an activity and says they want to be one of the greats at it might balk at the mere suggestion that they do it a little each day.
-But it's also possible they're making this advice a little too unyielding and a little too prescriptive.
+For my part stepping into this morass of folks who ask my advice about how to "make it," but get mad when I answer them, I have to admit that it takes some thinking to understand exactly how someone who expresses undying love for an activity and says they want to be one of the greats at it might balk at the mere suggestion that they do it a little each day.

-What the folks shopping for the advice they want to hear–like a bargain hunter at a Swap Meet–often don't realize is these writers who "don't write every day" a lot of times actually do write almost every day.
-In many of these cases those who proudly announce that they have avoided daily writing turn out to mean on their novel, and when you dig a little deeper, you find that they do freelance writing or write press releases as their day job, or any number of other writing in an average day.
+What the folks shopping for the advice they want to hear–like a keen bargain hunter at a Swap Meet–often don't realize is, these writers who "don't write every day" a lot of times actually do write almost every day.
+In many of these cases, those who proudly announce that they have avoided daily writing turn out to mean on their novel, and when you dig a little deeper, you find that they do freelance writing or write press releases as their day job, or any number of other things that are writing in an average day.